Student Wellbeing Team

 Head of Student Wellbeing

-Kimberley is responsible for administering and supervising the operation of the student wellbeing offering at NCH, ensuring an environment conducive to social and intellectual growth, as well as the academic success of students.
+Rebecca is responsible for administering and supervising the operation of the student wellbeing offering at NCH, ensuring an environment conducive to social and intellectual growth, as well as the academic success of students.

 Maddy Hughes MSc (King's)

 Student Wellbeing Coordinator

 Maddy works with the Student Wellbeing Team, providing advice and guidance to students who need disability or learning support.
 Maddy is also responsible for supporting students with extenuating circumstances applications and exam adjustments.

 Before joining NCH, Maddy worked at King’s College London Medical School, providing support for doctors and students in the delivery of the General Practice curriculum and has previous experience of 24/7 pastoral care for study abroad programmes.

 Maddy completed her BSc in Psychology at Florida State University and her MSc in the Psychology and Neuroscience of Mental Health at King’s College London’s Institute of Psychiatry, Psychology and Neuroscience.